fourhu/pulsar-admin-openapi-go/docs/RetentionPolicies.md

 `func (o *RetentionPolicies) HasRetentionTimeInMinutes() bool`

 HasRetentionTimeInMinutes returns a boolean if a field has been set.

+### GetRetentionSizeInMB

+`func (o *RetentionPolicies) GetRetentionSizeInMB() int64`

+GetRetentionSizeInMB returns the RetentionSizeInMB field if non-nil, zero value otherwise.

+### GetRetentionSizeInMBOk

+`func (o *RetentionPolicies) GetRetentionSizeInMBOk() (*int64, bool)`

+GetRetentionSizeInMBOk returns a tuple with the RetentionSizeInMB field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRetentionSizeInMB

+`func (o *RetentionPolicies) SetRetentionSizeInMB(v int64)`

+SetRetentionSizeInMB sets RetentionSizeInMB field to given value.

+### HasRetentionSizeInMB

+`func (o *RetentionPolicies) HasRetentionSizeInMB() bool`

+HasRetentionSizeInMB returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)